jonathanking/protein-transformer/README.md

                         paper.
   -cg CLIP, --clip CLIP
                         Gradient clipping value.
-  -l {mse,drmsd,ln-drmsd,combined}, --loss {mse,drmsd,ln-drmsd,combined}
+  -l {mse,drmsd,lndrmsd,combined}, --loss {mse,drmsd,lndrmsd,combined}
                         Loss used to train the model.
 Can be root mean squared error (RMSE), distance-based root mean squared
                         distance (DRMSD), length-normalized DRMSD (ln-DRMSD)
-                        or a combinaation of RMSE and ln-DRMSD.
+                        or a combination of RMSE and ln-DRMSD.
   --train_only          Train, validation, and testing sets are the same.
 Only
                         report train accuracy.
   --lr_scheduling {noam,plateau}